isw-kudos/kudos-docs/docs/boards/howto/kudos-boards-in-microsoft-outlook.md

 ### Web Outlook

 Navigate to the email you would like to attach as a card to a board.
-Click the `...` for more actions and scroll down to select `Kudos Boards`.
+Click the `...` for more actions and scroll down to select `Huddo Boards`.

 ![](/assets/boards/outlook-web1.png)